MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/09-collaboration-options.md

 You can restrict external sharing with these options:

-- Restrict which domains can be shared with.
+- Restrict which domains users can share with.
 - Limit external sharing by security group.
 - Expire guest access after a specified period.
-- Require reauthentication for users using a verification code.
+- Require reauthentication after a specified period for users using a verification code.

 If you want to restrict which domains users can share with, you can choose the **Limit external sharing by domain** setting.
 For details, see [Restrict sharing of SharePoint and OneDrive content by domain](/sharepoint/restricted-domains-sharing).
 Note that this setting only affects SharePoint and OneDrive.
 If you want to set this for all the services in Microsoft 365, you can configure the restriction in Azure AD.
 See [Allow or block invitations to B2B users from specific organizations](/azure/active-directory/external-identities/allow-deny-list) for details.